Bath Green Park railway station: Closure

 Following the Beeching Report, passenger trains ceased from 1966 and the last goods train ran in 1971.
+For a while in the late 1970s and early 1980s, the former track area was used as a public car park.
 In the 1980s the rail approaches to the station were redeveloped as a major supermarket opened in December 1982 and the station itself is used as a pedestrian passageway to and from the city; there are small shops in the former station buildings.

 Current uses

 A Grade II listed building, Green Park Station has become an active retail and events space.

 Run for many years by Envolve Partnership, a local sustainability enterprise, The Ethical Property Company took over management in November 2008, and now manage all activity on the site, beyond the car park and the Sainsbury's supermarket.
 The former booking hall is now Green Park Brasserie.
-Since September 2019, the upstairs function rooms have been used every Sunday evening by Bath Vineyard Church for services.

 The old station concourses are used as a covered market and events space, with a farmers' market, and other regular Saturday traders operating in the market square.
 Local events and performances are scheduled throughout the year as well, and have included performances for the Bath Fringe Festival.
 Green Park Station also includes office space in the converted vaults of the station's lower floor, now the base to several local charities and social businesses.

 Since the early months of 2021, significant parts of the station have been cordoned off to allow restorative works to take place on the roof.
 During and before these works took place, large glass panels came loose from the main structure, falling to the floor below.
 These repairs are scheduled to finish for summer 2022.

+In April 2023, the station was damaged by a fire.
+It started in one of the wooden sheds housing local businesses, and spread to the roof.